brandur/sorg/content/drafts/redis-cluster.md

 ---
-title: Sharding Stripe's Rate Limiting Stack With Redis Cluster
+title: Scaling a High-traffic Rate Limiting Stack With Redis Cluster
 location: San Francisco
-published_at: 2018-03-17T16:52:38Z
+published_at: 2018-04-26T17:29:17Z
-hook: Flattening a single very hot vertical Redis node into a horizontal Redis Cluster.
+hook: Flattening a single very hot vertical Redis node into a horizontal Redis Cluster at Stripe.
 ---

 Redis is the often unspoken workhorse of production.
 It's